North Hollywood, Los Angeles

-North Hollywood is a neighborhood of Los Angeles, California, located in the San Fernando Valley.
-The neighborhood contains the NoHo Arts District, the El Portal Theatre, several art galleries, and the Academy of TV Arts and Sciences.
-The North Hollywood Metro Rail station is one of the few subway-accessible Metro Rail stations in Los Angeles.
+North Hollywood (NoHo) is a neighborhood and district in the San Fernando Valley of Los Angeles, California, in the United States.
+The neighborhood contains the NoHo Arts District, El Portal Theater, several art galleries, and the Academy of Television Arts & Sciences.
+The North Hollywood Metro Rail station is the northern terminus of the B Line subway on the Los Angeles Metro.

 North Hollywood was established by the Lankershim Ranch Land and Water Company in 1887.
 It was first named "Toluca" before being renamed "Lankershim" in 1896 and finally "North Hollywood" in 1927.

 History

 Before annexation

 North Hollywood was once part of the vast landholdings of the Mission San Fernando Rey de España, which was confiscated by the government during the Mexican period of rule.

 A group of investors assembled as the San Fernando Farm Homestead Association purchased the southern half of the Rancho Ex-Mission San Fernando.
 The leading investor was Isaac Lankershim, a Northern California stockman and grain farmer, who was impressed by the Valley's wild oats and proposed to raise sheep on the property.
 In 1873, Isaac Lankershim's son and future son-in-law, James Boon Lankershim and Isaac Newton Van Nuys, moved to the San Fernando Valley and took over management of the property.
 Van Nuys thought the property could profitably grow wheat using the dryland farming technique developed on the Great Plains and leased land from the Association to test his theories.
 In time, the Lankershim property, under its third name, the Los Angeles Farming and Milling Company, would become the world's largest wheat-growing empire.

 In October 1887, J.B.
 Lankershim and eight other developers organized the Lankershim Ranch Land and Water Company, purchasing 12000 acre north of the Cahuenga Pass from the Lankershim Farming and Milling Company.
 Lankershim established a townsite which the residents named Toluca along the old road from Cahuenga Pass to San Fernando.
 On April 1, 1888, they offered ready-made small farms for sale, already planted with deep-rooted deciduous fruit and nut trees—mostly peaches, pears, apricots, and walnuts—that could survive the rainless summers of the Valley by relying on the high water table along the Tujunga Wash rather than surface irrigation.